-So, what are you going to do this Winter?
+So, what are you going to do this autumn?
 Sit around all day playing games… Just like everyone else?

 Or maybe you’d rather make a game working with professional developers just down the road.

 If you’ve ever wanted to learn more about Game Development or just see how they are built, this is your chance.

 * You must be 16 plus to complete the application form.

 Coleg y Cymoedd has teamed up with Appening Rhondda to provide an opportunity for learners and staff to experience the Tech Industry through Game Development.

 There have been five opportunities already in 2018 to have a go at designing, coding and publishing apps and games for anyone with a mobile or tablet to use!
 A sixth opportunity is available this autumn!

 Appening Rhondda is a collaborative approach between schools, charities and private businesses to foster IT development skills in Rhondda young people.